cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 > [!IMPORTANT]
 > The XRd router instances should be available for SSH access about 2 minutes after spin up.

-## Validate Jalapeno and Berlin VMs, and Rome, and Amsterdam Containers
+## Validate Attached Linux VMs and Containers

 ### Jalapeno VM